ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 Additional configuration in Mission Planner
 -------------------------------------------

-For FrSky telemetry to transmit the correct battery information to the RC transmitter, ArduPilot must be configured for the power module and battery pack used.
+For FrSky telemetry to transmit the correct battery information to the RC transmitter, ArduPilot must be configured for the power monitor and battery pack used.

 Configuring the Power Module via Mission Planner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^